 Written nearly 40 years after his own tour of duty in Vietnam, Karl Marlantes' What It Is Like to Go to War recounts his experience of going to war and coming home through the lens of time and memory, illuminated by insights drawn from his study of history, literature, psychology, and philosophy.

-T. Jefferson Parker will discuss his latest novel, Full Measure, the story of a soldier returning from the horrors of the war in Afghanistan and his struggles to return to civilian life.
+T. Jefferson Parker will discuss his latest novel, Full Measure, the story of a soldier returning from the war in Afghanistan and his struggles to return to civilian life.

 California Reads is a program of Cal Humanities in partnership with the California Center for the Book.
 It is supported in part by the National Endowment for the Humanities and the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian.